 Acrylamide is one of the cancer-causing agents and is present in Barley.

-Known for its anti-cancer properties, Barley is still under intense research to know more about the role of acrylamide in it.
+Known for its anti-cancer properties, It is still under intense research to know more about the role of acrylamide in it.

-So, consume Barley tea with caution and balance.
+So, consume roasted barley with caution and balance.
 Also, roast the barley to a deep brown color to reduce the acrylamide content.

-As you can see for yourself, barley is completely jam-packed with all things good.
+As you can see for yourself, It is completely jam-packed with all things good.

 You must manage your expectations since any healthy organic food item can not cure any condition as medicines do.

-The benefits of barley tea are a result of committing to a long-term habit of drinking it to reap its benefits to a great extent.
+The benefits of cold Barley tea are a result of committing to a long-term habit of drinking it to reap its benefits to a great extent.

-So, start drinking barley tea today to live a healthier life tomorrow!
+So, start drinking roasted barley tea today to live a healthier life tomorrow!

 1. Is Barley a gluten-free grain?